Condominium Unit Owners Insurance

 Again, it is important you know exactly what type of Master Policy is in place prior to choosing which type of condo insurance policy you need to purchase.
 Failing to do your research and “taking a guess” could cost you a lot of money in the event of a property damage claim.

 There are a couple of major coverage types available for the condo unit owner’s policy.
-They mostly mimic the homeowner’s insurance policy, again, with the exception of coverage for the actual building itself.
+They mostly mimic the homeowner’s insurance policy, again, with the exception of coverage for the exterior walls and actual building itself and other structures like garages, storage sheds, etc. that might come with some houses.
+Some good news?
+There are a variety of websites that provide tips and more information about policies of each developer.

-Personal Property – This is your “stuff.”
+Personal Property – This is your personal belongings.
 You need to carefully evaluate the replacement cost of everything you own in order to choose the correct coverage limit for this section of the policy.
 This is also where you would need to consider if you are responsible for appliances, cabinets, carpet and fixtures.
 You will certainly want to have limits high enough to replace or repair your personal property as well as any additional items not covered by your association’s Master Policy.
+A renters policy might start with just $10,000 in personal property coverage.
+When you consider your clothes, furniture, and other belongings that fill your condo, $10,000 will come and go quickly.
+An insurance agent can review your insurance coverage options with you.

 Personal Liability – Liability coverage would be triggered in the event you are sued for negligence that results in bodily injury or property damage to others.
 A Master Policy will not contain coverage for your negligent acts.
 For example, if someone slipped-and-fell in your unit, you could be sued in order for that individual to collect damages.
 Experts recommend you purchase at least $300,000 in personal liability coverage.